Diabetes in Nonhuman Primates

 Diabetes is frequently seen in nonhuman primates in clinical and zoological practice.
 The genus Cebus is over-represented.
 Causes of diabetes vary from obesity (carbohydrate overload), genetic predisposition, and overall poor dietary choices.
 The animal should be brought to the hospital fasting; laboratory tests should include a CBC, serum chemistries, a urinalysis, levels of insulin and fructosamine, and a glycosylated hemoglobin.
 The caretaker should be educated on dietary restrictions and the availability of newer commercial diets for these animals.
-Blood glucose readings can be obtained at home by the caretaker, and oral medications such as metformin 5–10 mg/kg, PO, twice daily. as well as parenteral medications such as NPH insulin at ½ unit/kg, SC, daily, as a starting dose can be administered.
+Blood glucose readings can be obtained at the facility or at home by the caretaker, and oral medications such as metformin 5–10 mg/kg, PO, twice daily. as well as parenteral medications such as NPH insulin at ½ unit/kg, SC, daily, as a starting dose can be administered.

 Life-threatening bloat occurs sporadically in captive nonhuman primates and may be associated with feeding after a prolonged fast or periods of water restriction or accidental overfeeding.
 Etiologic factors include intragastric fermentation associated with Clostridium perfringens and abnormal gastric function.
 Monkeys become acutely ill, with clinical findings similar to those seen in small animals ( see Gastric Dilation and Volvulus in Small Animals Gastric Dilation and Volvulus in Small Animals Gastric dilation and volvulus (GDV) is an enlargement of the stomach associated with rotation on the mesenteric axis.
 GDV is an acute, life-threatening condition that primarily affects large-... read more ).
 Acute gastric dilatation is often fatal without emergency treatment.
 The stomach must be evacuated and fluids replaced, in like volume, with electrolyte solution given parenterally.
 Shock and dehydration usually occur and require prompt treatment.
 Periodic evacuation of the stomach may be necessary for several days until GI function is normal.
 Metabolic alkalosis may result from continued loss of hydrochloric acid.
 Adequate sodium, chloride, and potassium must be provided via parenteral fluid therapy.

 Infection with Clostridium tetani is a risk with free-ranging and outdoor-housed monkeys, particularly as a consequence of fighting, parturition, frostbite, and other forms of skin trauma.
 Immunization with tetanus toxoid should be considered for populations at risk.
-Marmosets are routinely vaccinated with adsorbed human product or equine product at 0.25 mg, IM, every 5 yr.
+Marmosets are routinely vaccinated with adsorbed human product or equine product at 0.25 mL, IM, every 5 years.
 (Also see Tetanus in Animals Tetanus in Animals Tetanus is caused by the neurotoxin produced by Clostridium tetani , which is found in soil and intestinal tracts and usually introduced into tissues through deep puncture wounds.
 The... read more .)